tseccull/spectools/README.md

 atmospheric water vapour or scattering particles.
 When comparing or calibrating one corrected spectrum with another it is assumed that atmospheric conditions were stable across the consecutive observations of both targets.
 This script does not create new files, but instead just updates the input files.
+If this script is used, be sure to cite the appropriate article or link for the extinction curve.

 Requires: [Astropy](https://www.astropy.org/), [Matplotlib](https://matplotlib.org/stable/users/project/citing.html), [NumPy](https://numpy.org/)\
 Supported Instruments: [GMOS-N](https://www.gemini.edu/instrumentation/gmos), [GMOS-S](https://www.gemini.edu/instrumentation/gmos)